mrhavens/Dedockify/README.md

 ## Docker Example

-Here's an example that shows the official Docker ruby image being pulled and the Dockerfile for that image being generated.
+Here's an example that shows an official Docker ruby image being pulled and the Dockerfile for that image being generated.

     $ docker pull mrhavens/dedockify
     Using default tag: latest